-We surmise \textit{silent bugs} are especially insidious in DL libraries and applications built on top of them.
-The primary reason is that DL applications, as a Machine Learning (ML) application, belong to the family of \enquote{non-testable program} \cite{weyuker82}, for which, strictly speaking, oracles do not exist.
-Moreover, finding such bugs in DL libraries can be very hard and tedious.
-A DL model developed by a user typically consists of many floating point parameters and operations (up to billions).
-Even with a few bugs, the model may still be created, trained, and appeared to work.
-A slight decrease in running time or prediction accuracy is possible but it is difficult for a user to link a suspicious result/behavior to a concrete bug in DL libraries (\eg{} wrong update of weights in neural networks during the training).
-While there are various explanations for an unexpected behaviour that need to be ruled out, the worst is the fact that the faulty computation is not explicitly developed by the user, but implicitly produced by the library.
-However, little information can be obtained from the DL model's internal mechanism and training/inference due to the \enquote{black-box} and stochastic nature of DL training/inference.
-Hence, any bugs in DL libraries may lead to bugs in the user's program that the user might not, easily, become aware of.
+We surmise \textit{silent bugs} are especially insidious in DL frameworks.
+Indeed, finding such bugs in DL frameworks can be very hard and tedious as unit tests are limited at finding such defects \cite{Jia21-icsme} and they can lead to severe impact on users' DL applications built on top of such frameworks.
+Even with bugs in the DL frameworks, the model of the DL applications may still be created, trained, and appeared to work.
+A decrease in computation time, prediction accuracy or even a user interface with incorrect information is possible but it is difficult for a user to link a suspicious result/behavior to a concrete bug in DL frameworks, \eg{} wrong update of weights in neural networks during the training.
+More generally, because of the lack of concrete error, the users may assume the problem lies in their code.
+Hence, any bugs in DL frameworks may lead to bugs in the user's program that the user might not, easily, become aware of (because of the lack of observable error).
+And even if they become aware of the issue, they might not directly suspect the error is within the DL framework itself and not their own code.

 As a motivating example, Figure \ref{fig:motivatingExample} illustrates a bug reported on TensorFlow repository over GitHub.
-When saving a pre-trained model and loading it again, the accuracy drops to its default value.
-In the user provided example, the model and data are very simple and only used to demonstrate the impact of the reported bug.
+When saving a trained model and loading it again, the accuracy drops to its default value.
 After training, the model showed 100\% accuracy and the loss dropped to zero.
-Then, the developer saved the model to the disk and immediately loaded it back, and tested the accuracy again, which dropped to 50\%.
+Then, the user saved the model to the disk and immediately loaded it back, and tested the accuracy again, which dropped to 50\%.
 As the expected behavior, the accuracy should remain the same after loading a previously trained and saved model.
-The bug was acknowledged by reproducing the issue and providing a gist over Google Colab (gist is defined as \enquote{a simple way to share snippets and pastes with others} \cite{wang2015gist}).
-This bug is related to weights modification when reloading the model, which has been fixed later and the issue closed.
-We have classified this bug as "Wrong save/reload" in this paper.
+The bug was acknowledged by reproducing the issue and providing a gist over Google Colab (a gist is \enquote{a simple way to share snippets and pastes with others} \cite{wang2015gist}).
+In the user-provided example, the model and data are very simple and only used to demonstrate the impact of the reported bug.
+This bug is related to weights modification when reloading the model, which has been fixed later and the issue was closed.
+We have classified this bug as "Wrong save/reload" in our study.